Muhammad-Huzaifaa/Defensive_Diffusion/README.md

-# On enhancement of SEVIT for Chest XRay Classification using Defensive Distillation and Adversarial Training.
+# On enhancing the robustness of Vision Transformers: Defensive Diffusion.

 <hr />